MaxBeesley/SPACEmapX/README.md

 ## Overview

-This packages is a wrapper to provide support for importing and processing spatial transriptomics data (1), with improved Heatmap Plots (2) and a tool to select dendrogram barcodes (3).
-These are additions to the core inferCNV package, which is used to infer Copy Number Variation (CNV) from transcriptomic data and for design of the objects used throughout.
+This packages is a wrapper to provide I) support for importing and processing spatial transriptomics data, II)  improved Heatmap Plots and III) a tool to select dendrogram barcodes.
+These are additions to the core inferCNV package, which is used to infer Copy Number Variation (CNV) from transcriptomic data and provides the design of the objects used throughout.
 inferCNV: https://github.com/broadinstitute/infercnv